COHHIO/ryha/README.md

 ![](man/figures/README/delete-container.png)

-#### Remove Image
+#### Remove Images

 1. Go to Images tab
-2. Locate the images associated with you Dev Container and click the corresponding trash icons to remove them from your local Docker repository
+2. Locate the images associated with your Dev Container and click the corresponding trash icons to remove them from your local Docker repository

 ![](man/figures/README/delete-images.png)

-Following these steps ensures that all resources associated with the Dev Container are completely cleaned up from your system.

 ### Container Details